-Residential treatment centers are notorious for their ill treatment of young patients.
+Residential treatment centers are notorious for their ill-treatment of young patients.
 Fortunately, news organizations and advocates like our firm have repeatedly drawn attention to these abuses.
 The attention was enough to get the Utah Senate Judiciary, Law Enforcement, and Criminal Justice Committee to hold hearings on the topic.
 Lawmakers invited testimony from Paris Hilton on the subject.
-Her testimony drew attention from national news outlets.
+Her testimony drew the attention of national news outlets.

 Hilton had attended several different Utah treatment centers in her teens.
 Over 20 years later, she came back to Utah to speak about her experiences.
 She told the Committee, “I was verbally, mentally, and physically abused on a daily basis.
 I was cut off from the outside world and stripped of all of my human rights.”